IBS and Gut Support Specialist

-This can be a short spell of diarrhoea with cramping, nausea and fever that may be caused by a bacterial, viral or parasitic infection and is most commonly reported when travelling in South East Asia, Africa and Central and South America.
+This can be a short spell of diarrhoea with cramping, nausea and fever that may be caused by a bacterial, viral or parasitic infection and is most commonly reported when travelling in:

 Often the more uncomfortable symptoms subside but general IBS symptoms can remain as a single episode of travellers diarrhoea can increase the risk of IBS by approximately 5 fold.

 There are several symptoms associated with a parasitic infection and diarrhoea when travelling abroad.

 ”A single episode of travellers’ diarrhoea can increase the risk of IBS by approximately 5-fold.

 Following a parasitic infection or a case of travelers diarrhoea, the risk of IBS increases.